December 3rd - OECD Education Report: Finland's No Inspection, no league tables and few exams PLUS article round-up via TELEGRAPHby Pasi Sahlberg -

 The Daily Riff is updating and curating the best key story links about Finland and their intensely watched and admired education system ("the best in the world").
-Here is the most recent from Business Insider, which is getting a lot of whoa's from people who even lose interest in top ten lists.
-Finnish students rank top of the charts in international studies of standardized testing (PISA).

 - Finland does not give their kids standardized tests.